 (c) that the application should proceed according to this Act.

-(4) A failure by the Biodiversity Unit to acknowledge receipt of an application does not imply its consent to an intentional introduction into the environment.
+(4) A failure by the Sustainable Development and Environment Division to acknowledge receipt of an application does not imply its consent to an intentional introduction into the environment.

 (5) The Committee shall not make a recommendation for the grant of an import licence for intentional introduction into the environment unless the application has been submitted to the Sub-Committee for the conduct of a risk assessment in accordance with section 53.